shruti-banerjee/menstrual-cycle-transcriptomics/README.md

 In April 2026, Riishede et al. (*Nature Medicine*) mapped nearly 3,000 proteins across the menstrual cycle and found that **198 proteins fluctuate in synchronized patterns throughout the month** — touching immune function, metabolism, cardiovascular regulation, and neurological signalling.

-Their finding raised an immediate upstream question:
+Their finding raised two immediate questions:

 > **What is happening at the gene expression level that drives these protein fluctuations?**

-This project investigates exactly that — using publicly available transcriptomic data to identify differentially expressed genes across menstrual cycle phases and map the biological pathways involved.
+> **And why hasn't anyone built a clean, reproducible pipeline to investigate it?**

+This project does both.

+It is simultaneously a **transcriptomic analysis** of gene expression across menstrual cycle phases and a **modular, reusable R pipeline** that can be pointed at any GEO dataset by changing a single configuration file.

 Proteins tell us *what* changed.
 Genes tell us *why.*
+And a good pipeline means anyone can ask the same question — for any condition, any tissue, any dataset.

 ---

 ## Background & Clinical Relevance

-The menstrual cycle is not a reproductive side event — it is a **whole-body biological rhythm**.
-Yet most clinical drug dosing treats the female body as biologically static throughout the month.
+The menstrual cycle is not a reproductive side event — it is a **whole-body biological rhythm.** Yet most clinical drug dosing treats the female body as biologically static throughout the month.

-If immune regulators, metabolic enzymes, and vascular signalling molecules fluctuate rhythmically, then a woman's response to medication may differ between week 1 and week 3.
+If 198 proteins fluctuate rhythmically — including immune regulators, metabolic enzymes, and vascular signalling molecules — then a woman's response to medication may differ between week 1 and week 3.
 This has implications for:

 - Antidepressants and ADHD medications
 - Pain management and anaesthesia
 - Oncology drugs and immunotherapies
 - Cardiovascular treatments and vaccines

-This project is a contribution toward **sex-aware, phase-aware precision medicine.**
+This project contributes toward **sex-aware, phase-aware precision medicine** — and toward making that research accessible and reproducible.

 ---